markjprice/cs10dotnet6/errata.md

 In the table of extensions, the identifier for **MSBuild project tools** should be `tintoy` not `tinytoy`.

+## Page 16 - Understanding .NET Standard

+I wrote. ".NET 6 has a single BCL and two CLRs: CoreCLR is optimized for server or desktop scenarios like websites and Windows desktop apps, and the Mono runtime is optimized for mobile and web browser apps that have limited resources."

+In August 2021, Stephen Toub (Partner Software Engineer, .NET) wrote the article, "Performance Improvements in .NET 6".
+It has a section about Blazor and mono where he wrote, "The runtime is itself compiled to WASM, downloaded to the browser, and used to execute the application and library code on which the app depends.
+I say “the runtime” here, but in reality there are actually multiple incarnations of a runtime for .NET.
+In .NET 6, all of the .NET core libraries for all of the .NET app models, whether it be console apps or ASP.NET Core or Blazor WASM or mobile apps, come from the same source in dotnet/runtime, but there are actually two runtime implementations in dotnet/runtime: “coreclr” and “mono”."

+Read more at the following link: https://devblogs.microsoft.com/dotnet/performance-improvements-in-net-6/#blazor-and-mono

 ## Page 18 - Writing code using Visual Studio 2022

 In Step 3, the project template name has been changed from **Console Application** to **Console App** in the final release of Visual Studio 2022, as shown in the following screenshot: